zydou/arti/crates/arti-client/README.md

 different TCP connections ('streams') go over different Tor circuits (and thus different exit nodes, making them originate from different IP addresses).

-This is useful to avoid deanonymising users by correlation: for example, you might want a Tor connection to your bank and a Tor connection to an online forum to use different circuits, to avoid the possibility of the two identities being linked by having the same source IP.
+This is useful to avoid deanonymizing users by correlation: for example, you might want a Tor connection to your bank and a Tor connection to an online forum to use different circuits, to avoid the possibility of the two identities being linked by having the same source IP.